HackGT/SponsorshipPortal/README.md

 openssl ec -in ecprivatekey.pem -pubout -out ecpublickey.pem
 ```

+Once you have your key pair, set the `EC_PRIVATE_KEY` and `EC_PUBLIC_KEY` environment variables to the contents of ecprivatekey.pem and ecpublickey.pem respectively.

 ## Start the app!

 Run the database migrations (see `migrations/README.md` for more info)